-P2V Deployments – This is a brief outline of the steps required to perform a successful P2V (physical to Virtual) migration.
+P2V Deployments – This is a brief outline of the steps required to perform a successful P2V (Physical to Virtual) migration.
 Whilst this is generally for the use of VMWare converter using a VMWare ESX host.
-The following steps for Hyper-V and other Server or non server virtualisation products.
-I will not go into the full details of how the convertor works as this can be found readily on the internet.
+The following steps for Hyper-V and other Server or non-server virtualisation products.
+I will not go into the full details of how the converter works as this can be found readily on the internet.

 Preparation of P2V Deployments

 - Take notes and fill in the server migration Template with all the information required.
 This step depends on if you are using company policies or this is a home user.

 - Go to the P2V server and log into the server and VMWARE convertor